 - How to take and process great astrophotos

-- Relate the stories of key figures and events in astronomical history
+- Stories of key figures and events in astronomical history

-- Explore the capabilities of new ground- and space-based observatories
+- Capabilities of new ground- and space-based observatories

 What Not to Write About